Greta-Ardeche-Drome/KEY-RCODE/KEY-RCODE-AndroidApp/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started
-In order to be able to modify the Android app you need to:
+In order to be able to start to modify the Android app you need to:

 1. Install dependencies